The Out About Scotland complete guide to single malt whisky regions and Scottish distilleries

 While the very first origins of whisky production in Scotland are difficult to determine, it’s likely that the distillation process was brought across from Ireland by travelling monks who settled throughout the land in the middle ages.
 The first known record of whisky making that’s similar to our modern manufacturing technique is documented in the records of royal income and expenditure from 1494, when malt was requested to be used to make aquae vitae (the Latin phrase for water of life), or uisge beatha to use the native Gaelic term.

-The quantity of malt specified in these historic records leads historians to believe that around 1500 bottles of whisky would have been produced, which suggests that the distillation process was already well established in Scotland by the end of the 15th-century, by which time the main Scotch whisky regions were already gaining notoriety for the fine quality alcohol they were producing.
+The quantity of malt specified in these historic records leads historians to believe that around 1500 bottles of whisky would have been produced, which suggests that the distillation process was already well established in Scotland by the end of the 15th-century, by which time the main single malt regions were already gaining notoriety for the fine quality alcohol they were producing.

 Whisky distilling continued to thrive throughout Scotland due to the huge amount of grain that the country was able to cultivate, and thanks to the natural remoteness of the Highlands it was possible for Scottish distillers to build secret stills hidden far away from the prying eyes of government tax officials.
 In fact, the size of Highland illicit whisky production meant that by the late 18th-century black market whisky was one of the biggest exports from the region, though government tax officials were always on the lookout to sieze the distiller’s equipment.